fbpx

 Other Republican Senators might even support them to protect their wider institutional interests.

 Outgoing Republican leader Mitch McConnell (R-KY) has spent decades building a Supreme Court with his personal stamp on it, and might want to protect the Supreme Court from itself, seeking to arrest the Court’s already collapsing legitimacy.
 There is no love lost between him and Trump.
-After the January 6 insurrection, McConell made clear that he blamed Trump for inciting the insurrection, privately referring to him as a “son-of-a-bitch” who deserved impeachment.
+After the January 6 insurrection, McConnell made clear that he blamed Trump for inciting the insurrection, privately referring to him as a “son-of-a-bitch” who deserved impeachment.

 McConnell could decide it is in his interests to join Collins, Murkowski, and a handful of additional Republican Senators to keep Trump from illegitimately entering office with the help of the conservative majority on the Supreme Court.